nitinprakash96/nitinprakash96.github.io/posts/2020-04-25-Into-Clojure.md

 ---

 ```
-Whatever you background, Clojure is almost guaranteed to affect
+Whatever your background, Clojure is almost guaranteed to affect
 the way you think about programming.
 - Eli Bendersky
 ```